ck4adventure/mhdb/README.md

     - FactoryBot rules!
     - Also, there are now Regions too just to make pretty tables.
   - Tues progress:
     - User's have ranks, added Locations.
     - Basic RSpecs for red/green/refactor later.
   - Monday's work: Add ranks and some basic styling
   - Sep 6, Sunday's setup: I have an app, it has a user.
 Feature work in Cucumber, testing in RSpec.

+### Upcoming features in planning
+- User can track weapons, bases and collectibles as personal inventory
+- Item ExchangeGains and ExchangeCosts to handle the many ways of obtainings items in the game, such as purchasing, crafting, brewing.
+- Purchase Locations and Drop Locations
+- Item acquisition detail page
+- Formally split UI into CMS of game info and User App that only displays it all
+- Containerize it for practice
+ - Add Jest testing

 ## Getting Started